 Account takeover (ATO) is a form of identity theft that happens when cybercriminals get their hands on a victim's login details.
-Once a fraudster has unlawful access to users' email accounts, they can impersonate their victims and trick employees into sending across sensitive business data or large sums of money.
+Once a fraudster has unlawful access to users' email accounts, they can impersonate their victims and trick employees into sending sensitive business data or large sums of money.

 ATO presents a severe risk to businesses.
 Therefore, everyone in your organization must know how to detect account takeover and learn the best methods of account takeover prevention.